gethomepage/homepage/docs/widgets/services/customapi.md

 Allowed options: `["auto", "theme", "black", "white"]`.

-`auto` will use the color based on the value of the `additionalField`.
-The first number found in `additionalField` will be used to determine the color (green for positive numbers, red for negative numbers).
+`auto` will use the color based on the value of the `additionalField`, green for positive numbers, red for negative numbers.

 **Note:** Data transformation is still compatible with the list view, but the transformation only applies to the value of the `field`.